Arthur Ernest Guedel: Early life and education

-Arthur Ernest Guedel was born on June 13, 1883 in Cambridge City, Indiana to Jahn and Mary Guedel.
+Arthur Ernest Guedel was born on June 13, 1883, in Cambridge City, Indiana, to Jahn and Mary Guedel.
 During his teens, he had an accident at work that amputated three fingers from his right hand.
-His family was unable to afford high school, so he taught himself and was admitted to the Indiana Medical College of Purdue at Indianapolis, which would later become Indiana University School of Medicine, in 1903.
+His family was unable to afford high school, so he taught himself and was admitted to the School of Medicine of Purdue University–Indianapolis (which merged to form Indiana University School of Medicine).
 He graduated in 1908 with first honors and began his internship at Indianapolis City Hospital.

 World War I

-Guedel served as First Lieutenant (and later Captain) in the U.S. Army from 1917-1919.
+Guedel served as First Lieutenant (and later Captain) in the U.S. Army from 1917 to 1919.
 During his time, he worked at the American Expeditionary Forces hospitals in Chaumont and Vittels, France.
 Guedel was responsible for overseeing up to six hospitals at one time.
 For this reason, he became known as the "motorcycle anesthetist" because he would travel to the various hospitals by motorcycle.
 Guedel taught various medical personnel, from nurses to orderlies, how to manage anesthesia.
 Because of this, he defined the stages of anesthesia, now known as Guedel's classification.